AliNisarAhmed/my-notes/Networks/ccna/01-ios-commands.md

 ### TFTP-FTP

 #### TFTP
+- `R1# show file systems`
+	- display the file systems of the device
 - `R1# show flash`
 	- show the contents of flash memory
 	- can be used to see the IOS version